 3.3.
 Hijack the test binary

-needs to determine whether it should simulate git rev-parse
+TestMain needs to determine whether it should simulate git rev-parse by

 test to accomplish that.